rikiricotta/Split/README.md

-# Split
+# Splitter
 Small c++ program to split a wordlist into a given number of pieces

-Split is a small c++ program to divide a wordlist into pieces.
+Splitter is a small c++ program to divide a wordlist into pieces.
 When you have compiled the source code (advice: use g++), you can deal with the interactive and simplest console.

 WARNING: Not tested on .lst files yet.
 Works gorgeously on .txt files.